Lethal Weapon 4: Plot

-With Getz serving as a distraction, the officers confront Chan at his dentist's office to interrogate him with laughing gas for more information but are unable to get any leads, and during which Riggs and Butters accidentally reveal the family secret to Murtaugh.
-Later, as they discuss what they know with Detective Ng, who has worked on cases involving the Chinese government before, Ng recognizes that Ku must be trying to negotiate with a corrupt Chinese general for the release of the Four Fathers, high-ranking Triad members that include Ku's brother.
+With Getz serving as a distraction, the officers confront Chan at his dentist's office to interrogate him with laughing gas for more information, but cannot get any leads.
+During which Riggs and Butters accidentally reveal the family secret to Murtaugh.
+Later, they discuss what they know with Detective Ng, who has worked on cases involving the Chinese government before.
+He recognizes that Ku must be trying to negotiate with a corrupt Chinese general for the release of the Four Fathers, high-ranking Triad members that include Ku's brother.

 New information leads them to the abandoned warehouse where they find the bodies of Hong, his uncle, and Chan, the latter two killed by Ku after they served their usefulness.
 Knowing that Ku plans to use counterfeit money, the police intercept the exchange between Ku and the general, telling the general that the money is fake.
-The enraged general reacts by executing most of the Four Fathers before being shot and killed by the Triads, at which a firefight breaks out between the Triad, the general's private army and the police, and most of the Triad and army are killed; and Butters is wounded shielding Murtaugh.
-Ku attempts to escape with his brother, but his brother is shot and killed by Murtaugh.
-Riggs and Murtaugh pursue Ku to a pier where they engage him in a brutal fistfight.
-Murtaugh impales Ku through the stomach with a rebar before being knocked out by Ku, after which the pier collapses and sends Riggs and Ku into the water.
-Riggs is able to find a Kalashnikov assault rifle and finish off Ku, while Murtaugh recovers in time to rescue Riggs from a piece of concrete that had pinned him underwater.
+The enraged general executes most of the Four Fathers before being killed by the Triad.
+A firefight breaks out between the Triad, the general's private army, and the police; most of the Triad and army die, and Butters is wounded while shielding Murtaugh.
+Ku attempts to escape with his brother, who is killed by Murtaugh.
+Riggs and Murtaugh then pursue him to a pier and engage him in a fistfight.
+Murtaugh impales Ku through the stomach with a rebar before being knocked out by him.
+The pier then collapses, sending Riggs and Ku into the water.
+Riggs finds an assault rifle and kills him, while Murtaugh recovers in time to rescue Riggs from a piece of concrete that had pinned him underwater.

-Later, Riggs visits his dead wife's grave and asks her for advice about his impending marriage with Lorna, about which he still has doubts; Getz arrives and offers a heartfelt childhood story that gives Riggs both a new light on the situation and a new perspective of Getz.
-They soon discover Lorna is about to give birth and race to the hospital, where Riggs and Lorna are ceremonially married by a rabbi just before she enters labor.
+Riggs and Getz later discover that Lorna is about to give birth and race to the hospital, where Riggs and Lorna are ceremonially married by a rabbi just before she enters labor.
 Their son and Rianne's daughter are born, and Murtaugh accepts Butters as his son-in-law.
-Murphy gives Riggs and Murtaugh their rank of sergeant back since the city is insured again and Hong's family is granted asylum.
+Hong's family is granted asylum.

 Cast

+In addition, series regulars – who appear in minor roles in all four films of the franchise – include: Damon Hines and Ebonie Smith as Murtaugh children Nick and Carrie, respectively; and Mary Ellen Trainor as psychologist Stephanie Woods.